Long before Valparaiso University existed, weather was already shaping life on campus.

-To ensure students experience these unique land features, Professor Janke dedicated one month of his geomorphology class every semester to field trips.
-The geography professors carry on that tradition today.
-Professor Mike Longan treks into downtown Valparaiso with his Urban Geography class to map city characteristics, while Assistant Professor Jon-Paul McCool traverses fields and streams with his students to study both the glacial moraine deposits and fluvial features.
+To ensure students experience these unique land features, Professor Mike Longan treks into downtown Valparaiso with his Urban Geography class to map city characteristics, while Assistant Professor Jon-Paul McCool traverses fields and streams with his students to study both the glacial moraine deposits and fluvial features.

-“That’s the highlight for students,” Professor Janke says.
+“That’s the highlight for students,” Professor Janke said.
 “They tweet constantly about where we’re going, what we do on the trips.”

 Grace’s experience on campus gave her plenty of options for the future.
 “I’m learning so much just being in this area,” she says.
 In fall of 2017, Grace began her Master’s in physical geography studying fluvial geomorphology.
 (See a Geography Memoir to read more about Grace and her Valpo journey.)